What is Google Workspace (formerly G Suite) and Why Should I Consider Using It?

 Resourceful web designers have also fallen in love with Google Workspace for its ability to boost their own sites.
 With a Google Workspace account, you can stream videos out of your Google Drive into your website, leveraging the power of Google’s massive network without bogging down your own server or overloading local bandwidth.
 Some like to tie a Google Calendar into their site to allow for easy appointment setting or to notify customers of days and hours of availability.
 Still others like to create presentations in Slides that live in the Google Drive but display on their website every time a visitor lands on a particular page.
 It’s no exaggeration to say that with the right know-how and a little creativity, even novice designers can create stunning, professional results on their websites by leveraging the power of Google Workspace.

 For InMotion Hosting customers, getting started with Google Workspace is easy.
-Just sign up for your account with Google, then follow the directions in this help article to redirect your email to Google’s servers, and you are in business.
+Just sign up for your account with Google, then follow the directions to redirect your email to Google’s servers, and you are in business.
 For more information on Google Workspace, including pricing and storage options, visit the official Google Workspace website.

 One thought on “What is Google Workspace (formerly G Suite) and Why Should I Consider Using It?